-

 - interpret data represented in a variety of social-studies-relevant ways; including maps, graphs, tables, charts and diagrams

-- learn United States and world history, geography, economics, and civics
+- respond to questions about United States and world history, geography, economics, and civics

 - analyze historical documents